If you’re a huge fan of rock music, you’d probably heard about the numerous riffs that were recorded using guitar fuzz pedals.

 If you’re new to guitar fuzz pedals, it’s best to know where it started and when it became popular.
 Well, it was in the early 1960s when fuzz sound became interesting.

 Some guitarists generated raspy, brash tones with a sound that’s similar to baritone sax.
-Others went to extreme measures through slashing the speaker cones of the amplifier with a razor blade.
+Others went to extreme measures by slashing the speaker cones of the amplifier with a razor blade.

 With songs becoming mainstream with such sounds, many guitarists looked for ways to attain similar sounds, which led to a demand for units that could generate the fuzz tone.